Labatt Park: Labatt Park Reunion, 2005

 On Saturday, July 23, 2005, the City of London in conjunction with the London Sports Council, the London Sports Oldtimers Association, the London Majors Baseball Club and The Friends of Labatt Park, organized a special, day-long event at the park to commemorate the city's 150th anniversary as an incorporated municipality (more than 10,000 residents) and the park's 128-year-old history.
 The event featured an open baseball clinic for youngsters run by the London Majors, vintage ball games, displays of park/ baseball memorabilia and a Majors' oldtimers' reunion.

 In 2006, London photo-historian Stephen Harding spent two days photographing the interior and exterior of the Roy McKay Clubhouse and presented his photos/ report to the City's heritage planner as City staff formulate plans to make additional repairs to the 70-year-old structure.

-Got Milk? commercials spoof MLB steroid use

-In late September 2005, the San Francisco advertising firm of Goodby, Silverstein & Partners filmed a series of five, 30-second Got Milk?
-TV-commercials at Labatt Park, that subsequently ran during post-season play of Major League Baseball (MLB), starting on October 11.
-The commercials, which spoofed the ongoing steroid scandal in MLB had players "caught" using a "performance-enhancing substance"—milk.
-The commercials were titled "Caught", "Batting Practice", "Tabloid", "Never Poured" and "Manager."
-The commercial "Never Poured" was shortlisted at the 2006 Cannes Film Festival.
-From the get-go, MLB demanded that the commercials be taken off the air, but the popular commercials were subsequently re-released in December 2007 and ran through January 2008.

-The humorous commercials continued to run during the 2005 World Series, won in 4 straight games by Chicago.
-An on-line poll on a Houston, Texas-based Web site revealed that 75% of more than 23,000 poll respondents found the commercials to be funny and wanted them left on the air.

-Roadway Express's 2006–2007 baseball calendar

-Labatt Park is one of three featured baseball parks in the 16-month (September 2006 to December 2007) Roadway Express baseball calendar; Labatt Park is featured in the month of October 2007 "Times of Greatness" baseball calendar published by Roadway Express, based in Akron, Ohio.
-The print run of the calendars is 150,000.

-Roadway Express is also the sponsor of the "Times of Greatness" interactive, 53 ft-long museum travelling coast to coast in the U.S. and Canada every year, showcasing Negro leagues history and artifacts.
-Roadway Express is also a sponsor of the Negro Leagues Baseball Museum in Kansas City, Missouri.

-Bob Paige, a longtime driver for Roadway Express, is the son of Hall-of-Fame pitcher, Satchel Paige, who made a much-publicized visit to Labatt Park on June 30, 1954.